Blasphemy is Treason

 John 10:28-30 28 And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 29 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand.
 30 I and my Father are one."

-Any one that is leadership in Christianity can make mistakes in doctrine, being an ambassador of Jesus Christ as all Christians should be, and many more areas; but there are specific areas that a person cannot do as it is a form of blasphemy with consequences.
+Any one that is leadership in Christianity can make mistakes in doctrine, being an ambassador of Jesus Christ as all Christians should be, and many more areas; but there are specific areas that a person cannot do as it is a form of blasphemy with permanent consequences.
+The permanent consequences does not mean the person loses opportunities to gain rewards in Heaven to God's Glory!

 The following is a partial excerpt from the topic on a Removal of Anyone in Church Leadership: